-- Adds consumer protections in health coverage, such as guaranteed issue of health insurance, acknowledgement of pre-existing conditions, no lifetime limits, and the allowance of young adults to remain on their parents' insurance until age 26. - Expands access to affordable health coverage via insurance marketplaces, Advance Premium Tax Credits, Cost Sharing Reduction, and Medicaid expansion. - States are required to expand Medicaid to childless, able-bodied adults up to 138 percent FPL. - Includes programs related to advancing payment and delivery system reform, such as the Medicare Shared Savings Program (upon which most Medicaid ACOs are based) and a Medicaid Health Homes program.
+- Adds consumer protections, such as guaranteed issue of health insurance, acknowledgement of pre-existing conditions, no lifetime limits, and allowance of young adults to remain on parents' insurance until age 26. - Expands access to affordable health coverage via insurance marketplaces, premium tax credits, Cost Sharing Reduction, and Medicaid expansion. - States are required to expand Medicaid to childless, able-bodied adults up to 138 percent FPL. - Includes programs related to advancing payment and delivery system reform, such as the Medicare Shared Savings Program (upon which most Medicaid accountable care organizations are based) and Medicaid Health Homes.